wuyenlin/vehicle_dynamic_project/README.md

-# Vehicle-Dyanmics-Project
+# Effects of Camber Angle on a Sports Car Steering Response

 ## Introduction

-This project is a collaboration of MSc students of Mechanical Engineering at TU Delft, including Varun Kotian, Nikhil Nagendra, Shantanu Shivankar , Yen-Lin Wu, and a master student at KTH, Filip Berggren.
+This project is a collaboration of MSc Mechanical Engineering students at TU Delft, including Varun Kotian, Nikhil Nagendra, Shantanu Shivankar, Yen-Lin Wu, and a master student at KTH, Filip Berggren.
 This is a repository for the final project of the course Vehicle Dynamics (ME41100) at TU Delft.
 This report studies the driving experience of different camber angles (-10 deg to 10 deg) on a sports car in 3 different driving scenarios:
 1. a steady-state turn,